quicwg/base-drafts/draft-ietf-quic-recovery.md

 #### Retry

-A RETRY packet causes the content of the client's Initial packet to be immediately retransmitted along with the token present in the RETRY.
+A Retry packet causes the content of the client's Initial packet to be immediately retransmitted along with the token present in the Retry.

-The RETRY indicates that the Initial was received but not processed.
+The Retry indicates that the Initial was received but not processed.
 It MUST NOT be treated as an acknowledgment for the Initial, but it MAY be used for an RTT measurement.